Clara Tauson: 2011–2016: Early career and Danish champion

-2017-2020: Junior professionalism and top 200
+2017–2020: Major junior champion and No. 1

 In 2017, Tauson made her debut for the Denmark Fed Cup team.
 She lost her doubles but Denmark won the match.
 At the European Youth Olympic Festival in July, she won the tennis tournament as the top seed.
 In September she made her Grand Slam debut at the junior competition of US Open but did not make it to the main draw.
 The same month, she debuted on the professional ITF Women's Circuit.
 In October, she entered the WTA world-rankings when she reached her first ITF final.
 The following month, she took her first ITF title.
 Her biggest victories in 2018 were the European Junior Championship in girls' singles and Osaka Mayor's Cup, her first Grade-A junior tournament win.
 She got a sponsor contract with Japanese sports equipment producer Yonex.
 At the end of the year, she won bronze at the ITF Junior Masters.

-She played her first Junior Grand Slam main draw at the 2019 Australian Open where she was top-seeded in girls' singles, and won the title—the first Danish girl to do so.
-The next week, she also became the first Dane to top the girls' singles world ranking.
+She played her first junior main draw at a major at the 2019 Australian Open, where she was top-seeded in girls' singles, and won the title—the first Danish girl to do so.
+The following week, she also became the first Dane to top the girls' singles world ranking.
+Both had been done before by Kristian Pless in 1999 for a Danish boy.
 In April 2019, she entered her first WTA Tour tournament on a qualifier's wildcard.
 She made it to the main draw and lost her first-round match.
 In May, she played her last amateur tournament becoming a full time professional.
 In February 2020, she helped bringing Denmark back to Europe/Africa Group I in Fed Cup.
 Due to the COVID-19 pandemic, her career was put on a hold until August.
-In September, she broke in to the WTA top 200 for the first time in her career.
+In September, she broke into the WTA top 200 for the first time in her career.
 This allowed her to enter the French Open qualifying.
 The French Open, which was postponed due to the pandemic, was her first senior level Grand Slam appearance.
 After winning her qualification matches, Tauson beat world No. 25, Jennifer Brady from the United States, in her first main-draw match before losing in the second round to Danielle Collins, another American.